spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202106.0/marketplace-product-feature-integration.md

 {% info_block warningBox "Verification" %}

-Make sure the `de_page` Easticsearch index for any product that belongs (see `spy_merchant_product_abstract`) to active and approved merchant, contains merchant names. (indexes can be accessed by any Elasticsearch client, e.g., Kibana—see for docker https://documentation.spryker.com/docs/services configuration details.)
+Make sure the `de_page` Easticsearch index for any product that belongs (see `spy_merchant_product_abstract`) to active and approved merchant, contains merchant names. (indexes can be accessed by any Elasticsearch client, e.g., Kibana.
+For Docker configuration details, see [Configuring services](https://documentation.spryker.com/docs/services).

 {% endinfo_block %}